semiosis/pen.el/README.md

-# `pen.el` (`PEn`)
+# `pen.el` : A package for <span class="underline">prompt engineering</span> in emacs

-Prompt-Engineer Mode is a global minor mode for emacs that facilitates the creation, development, discovery and usage of prompts to a language model.
+`pen.el` facilitates the creation, development, discovery and usage of prompts to a Language Model such as GPT-3.

 -   Create elisp functions based on GPT-3 prompts
 -   Chain GPT-3 queries together using keyboard macros and functions